msunkist99/2021_play_ball_UI/README.md

 Data for the regular season, wild card, division championship, league championship, and world series games will be loaded for the 1982 and 2015 major league seasons.

-If time allows my project will also require the user to log in so that user information such as email address can be collected.
+My project also requires the user to log in so that user information such as email address can be collected.